Getting a publisher is every author’s dream. But beware of book contract nightmares.

 What happens to your book rights if the publisher ceases trading?

-As with any commercial contract, spending a little money to check with your lawyer before signing is also highly recommended.
+As with any commercial contract you should take legal advice before signing a book deal.
+Spending a little money to check with your lawyer or contract review services before signing is highly recommended.

 Publishing nowadays is not an easy business, and there are more and more publishing scammers around, who prey on an author’s dream of being published.
-So, author beware.
+So, author beware of a publishing contract.